CAMBI-tech/BciPy/bcipy/language_model/language_model_setup.md

 1. Save the BIOS settings and exit the BIOS menu.
 1. Start your computer normally, and retry running the Quickstart Terminal.

-## Configuring your shell

-**These steps will need to be taken every time you want to run the language model.**

-Once the Quickstart Terminal loads the Docker Machine successfully, open a regular terminal, and type the following command:

-> docker-machine env --shell cmd default

-When this command completes, you should see instructions to enter a command in order to configure your shell.
-The command will likely look something like this:

-> @FOR /f “tokens=*” %i IN (’docker-machine.exe env --shell cmd default’) DO @%i

-Enter the command displayed on your terminal to configure your shell.

 ## Setting up the language model

 **These steps only need to be taken once.**